BiodataAnalysisGroup/CanHeal-NGS-SOPs/SOPs-image-data-exchange.md

 - **Data types**: DICOM

-- **GDPR rules**: Access controls, and data anonymization to safeguard individual privacy in image data exchange.
-Implement robust documentation practices to guarantee compliance with GDPR regulations across all activities related to image data exchange.
+- **GDPR rules**: Ensure data security through encryption, access controls, and anonymization to safeguard individual privacy in all data exchanges, including image data.
+Maintain detailed documentation to guarantee compliance with GDPR regulations and protect privacy throughout all activities related to data handling.

 - **Rename files so that any patient data are concealed**: Prioritize data confidentiality by implementing a systematic and secure approach to file renaming, ensuring compliance with privacy standards and safeguarding patient information.